 Configure via EJBCA Cloud Configuration Wizard in Azure

-The following covers how to configure using the EJBCA Cloud configuration wizard.
+The following covers how to configure EJBCA using the Cloud Configuration Wizard.

 Step 1: Host Settings

-- Using a Subject Alternative Name (SAN) with this host can be done so that a public URL can be used to access EJBCA.
+Using a Subject Alternative Name (SAN) with this host can be done so that a public URL can be used to access EJBCA.
 For example, if you would like to use https://pki.company.com/ to access a cluster of hosts, you can enter that DNS name into the wizard to be added as a SAN in the instance's TLS certificate.
 To use this feature, select the option to specify a Valid domain name.
 Note that the wizard will not verify that the domain name is a valid domain, but will confirm that the syntax is a recognized domain format.

-- Click Next to continue to the database configuration.
+Click Next to continue to the database configuration.

 Host Settings Fields